Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The adults are generally seen flying during the late summer and early fall months, usually during the day, although they can also be seen at night.

-They have a wingspan of about 2 inches and a body that ranges in color from yellow to reddish brown.
+They have a wingspan of about 2 inches and a body that is yellow to reddish brown.

 Their forewings are usually darker than their hindwings, which are usually pale.

-The larvae of this species are best known for their woolly bear-like appearance, with a long, segmented body and a mix of orange, black, and brown bristles covering them.
+The larvae of this species are best known for their woolly bear-like appearance.
+They have a long, segmented body and a mix of orange, black, and brown bristles covering them.

-These types of moths in North Carolina feed on grasses, low-lying plants, and vegetable crops such as potatoes.
+These types of moths feed on grasses, low-lying plants, and vegetable crops such as potatoes in North Carolina.

 The adults do not feed at all and live only for a few days, but the larvae are known to survive through the winter months.